 I said before that each line was connected to many "multiple" appearances and as well to one "answering jack" appearance.
-That may not be exactly so.
+That is not usually exactly so.

-This arrangement as described means that when a particular line lifts the receiver to request service, only one of the operators (or maybe two or three) can respond to it (that is, can reach the answering jack whose lamp has lit).
+This arrangement as described means that when a particular line lifts the receiver to request service, only one operator can respond to it.